bparanj/crystal/computer/electronics/design/electromagnetic-force.md

-Here's a simple experiment to illustrate the electromagnetic force using basic materials:
+A simple experiment to illustrate the electromagnetic force using basic materials:

 ### Experiment: Creating an Electromagnet